Episode353/wwg24/README.txt

 	Website:
 		- Would be cool if there was a page to upload user created maps that could be added to the game
-		- Some sort of server list where when you make a server it pings the website and the website adds it to a list
-		- The game can then ping the website and request the list, which will sorta be a list of all available servers
-		- Whenever the list is pinged it would be useful if the website could ping the connection and see if there is a game on the port, so the server list isnt full of a buch of closed servers
-		(Will be based off of this project)

 Bugs to fix:
-	- If a player grabs a grabbable object that someone else is grabbing, weird stuff happens
 	- The player name entered in the config.txt appears over enemy players, which is wrong.
 It should appear over the player who has it entered in the config.
 	- Sound
 	- Older computers have an error and require starting the game in opengl 3, which will cause issues